 Letters must be concisely written and no longer than 5-page limit in IEEE standard print format (10-point single-spaced double-column version) using the IEEE style files.
 Letters not exceeding 4 printed pages will not incur page charges.
 5-page letters will incur an overlength charge of US$220.
 This includes the title; names of authors and their complete contact information (see above for instructions to submit the manuscript for review); abstract; index terms; text; figures and tables; and references.
 The abstract should be 75- to 100-words, clearly outlining the scope and contributions of the letter.

 Authors are required to upload the manuscript as a PDF file at the time of submission.
 Manuscripts that fail to comply with the above guidelines will not be processed further.

 All submissions must be classified by the authors with an EDICS (Editor’s Information Classification Scheme), provided at the end of this page.
 Failure to do so will likely result in a delay of the peer review process.

 As additional documents for review, the authors need to upload PDF versions of all items in the reference list that are not publicly available, such as unpublished (submitted) papers.
-For these documents, please follow the rules mentioned above to comply with the double-blind policy.
+For these documents, please follow the rules mentioned above to comply with the double-anonymous policy.
 Furthermore, in this case, remove the names of the authors from the list of references.

 Note that the manuscript needs to be self-contained and, therefore, needs to contain all necessary information for the readers to understand the work.

 For more information on how to prepare a journal manuscript, the authors are referred to the IEEE Author Center.

 Time Frame for Paper Revision

 IEEE Communications Letters is committed to the timely publication of high-quality letters.
 It permits one “reject-resubmission allowed” and two “accept-minor revisions” decisions.
 The authors have 75 and 21 days to address the reviewers’ comments in the former and latter case, respectively.
 The revised manuscripts must be returned to the reviewing Editor within the revision time, unless a special extension is obtained from the Editor.

 Submission of Final Materials